matloff/cdparcoord/README.md

 (age=35,educ=14,occ=102,sex=1,wageinc=100000,wkswrkd=52)

-The frequencies are color-coded accoring to the legend at the right.
+The frequencies are color-coded according to the legend at the right.
 So the above tuple occurred something like 60 times in the data.

 What about the difference between males and females (coded 1 and 2)?